Join my community and get a

 Here is a question that often comes up – how often does your spending go exactly as planned?

 Answer – not often.
-We usually get close, but it seems as though there's always something we either overlooked; usually it is small.
+I usually get close, but it seems as though there's always something I either overlooked; usually it is small.
 Usually it is a parking ticket.
 Or two parking tickets (our street has alternating parking, and we have a wonderful ticketing police officer who REALLY loves her job).

 Weather is erratic – there are a billion weatherman jokes for a reason – despite all of the state-of-the-art weather technology and years of schooling, the accuracy of weather forecasts can only be so good.
 Ask a weatherman to predict the temperature 3 weeks out.
 He could easily be 20-30 degrees off, and forget trying to predict precipitation that far our.
 But climate is the average of all of those anomalies, and it is not erratic.